ahsand97/upload-assets-to-release-with-go/README.md

 # ahsand97/upload-assets-to-release-with-go
-Cross platform GitHub action to upload multiple assets to a release using Golanguage.
+Cross platform GitHub Action to upload multiple assets to a release using Golanguage.

 ## Features
 - Assets can be global regex